 Users can share their Apple Watch faces the same way they share Shortcuts.
 If you see an Apple Watch layout you like, the creator has the option to share it via a URL or Messages.
 If you wish to share your watch faces, you'll be able to long-press it to bring up an option to share it with others.

 Apple has also announced that its editorial team will be curating Apple Watch faces for interested users.
-Curated faces will be available in the Apple Watch App Store.
+Curated faces are available in the Apple Watch App Store.

 Dropping support for Force Touch

-Apple's Human Interface Guidelines page states that Force Touch will not be migrating to watchOS 7.
-Not only will any forthcoming Apple Watches not support it, anyone who updates their watch to the next operating system will lose support for Force Touch as well.
+Following Apple's removal of 3D Touch on iPhone, Force Touch did not migrate to Apple Watch in watchOS 7.
+Not only do the latest Apple Watches not support it, anyone who updates their watch to the next operating system will lose support for Force Touch as well.